 This house, then divided into four tenementRented dwelling

-s, was to be at the heart of the fire that destroyed 13 cottages in 1892.
+or lands, was to be at the heart of the fire that destroyed 13 cottages in 1892.
 The house itself was not burnt because it had a slate roof but all the cottages surrounding it were.
 William featured prominently in the contemporary newspaper reports where it was recorded that he "rushed into the house of Mr. Charles Watts, and on going upstairs found the old man trying to take down a bedstead.
 The room was filled with smoke, and but for Mr. Read's assistance the probability is that Mr. Watts would have been stifled."
 William & Charles Watts were probably friends as William was named as an executor in Watt’s will which was drawn up the year before the fire in 1891.

 The fire did not prevent the Read family continuing with the planned opening of a second shop, this time in Beaminster, which was to be managed by William's oldest son, George, then aged 23.
 The following advertisement started appearing in the Bridport News on 18th March and was repeated every week in a campaign lasting more than two months